 How to use cues to remember things

 Cues are relatively simple to implement, using one of two ways:

 - You can set up certain things that will serve as cues- this means that you intentionally set up a certain item or event which will appear at an appropriate time and serve as a reminder.
 For example, you could leave your phone next to your kid when you enter the car.

 - You can also decide that something which occurs naturally will serve as a cue- this means that you intentionally take advantage of something that you encounter naturally or which occurs naturally in your everyday life, and use it as a reminder for something that you need to do.
 For example, you could make the act of opening the car door a reminder to check your pocket for your phone and wallet.

 - Our prospective memory enables us to remember actions which we need to perform in the future, such as flossing our teeth every day.

 - External memory cues can aid our prospective memory, by triggering a mental reminder of actions that we need to perform.

 - External cues can often be more reliable in triggering necessary actions than internal cues, such as mental reminders that we set for ourselves.

 - The best reminders are those that are convenient to integrate into your routine, which ensures that you will use them consistently.
-Even the most effective reminder is worthless if it is inconvenient enough that you don’t use it in reality.
+Even the most effective reminder is useless if it is inconvenient enough that you don’t use it every time you should.